 New Research Indicates the Use of Games Help Attract Visitors to Your Booth and Increase Your Trade Show ROI

-Trade shows are an important component in your overall sales enablement strategy.
+Digital sales strategies for the outdoor industry include trade shows.
+Trade shows are an important component in your overall sales enablement for outdoor companies.
 With a need for better alignment between sales operations and marketing, sales enablement is being implemented more and more into companies.
 It encompasses many key responsibilities, like providing the right tools, systems, processes, training, coaching, and development that enables sales and marketing to be more effective and efficient.
 Companies can help their event stand out while implementing sales enablement techniques through using games to attract visitors to your booth.

 Digital games are increasingly more valuable for engagement of attendees and are a tool in your company's toolbox to enable increased sales through this marketing channel.